 **(UN)CUT is a documentary film with 501c3 nonprofit status in partnership with the San Francisco Film Society.**

 Support our film and keep in touch on our Facebook page: http://www.facebook.com/uncutdocumentary

 Great article featured in the Huffington Post:

-Filmmaker and photographer Jeffrey Braverman takes a deeper look at San Francisco’s recently proposed circumcision ban in a promising new documentary entitled (UN)CUT.
+Filmmaker and photojournalist Jeffrey Braverman takes a deeper look at San Francisco’s recently proposed circumcision ban in a promising new documentary entitled (UN)CUT.
 Braverman is raising funds on Kickstarter to finish the project.

-Braverman’s photography focuses primarily on portraiture and his work has appeared in Esquire,, Newsweek and Time, among other publications, and his previous films, The Box and Song Girl, have been screened at festivals in North and South America.
+Braverman’s photography focuses primarily on editorial portraiture and his work has appeared in Esquire, Newsweek and Time, among other publications, and his previous films, The Box and Song Girl, have been screened at festivals in North and South America.

 The program’s Kickstarter page cites shifting beliefs on the practice of male circumcision — a key tenet of both Islam and Judaism — and a growing intactivist movement as the inspiration for the film.
 The film promises a “personal and sometimes humorous look at what happens when religious freedoms intersect with modern law and collide head-on with infant rights.”

 Whether or not the narrator’s claim reveals a pro-circumcision bias has yet to be determined, but we think the documentary looks intriguing.
 Then again, maybe we just can’t dislike a movie that uses the band Ratatat in its trailer.